Skip to main content

 Basic Code Design principles

 When retrieving data from the game, use Validate.NotNull, Try* APIs or similar where possible.
 Log if something unexpected happens.
 Defensive coding standards help to identify the source of issues before they cause hard to debug problems.
-This is doubly important for mod projects, as they change the original intent of a code without changing its design.
+Following this principle is doubly important for mod projects, as they change the intent of a codebase without (being able to change) its design.

 Removing a type should be trivial.
-If it causes bugs or significant compile failures, consider refactoring.
-Try to limit the amount of features a type has and wrap often accessed code into interfaces to reduce coupling to the implementation.
+If doing so would lead to bugs or significant compile failures, consider refactoring.
+Reduce the amount of dependant code by either splitting a type into fewer features or use interfaces to abstract a complex type into smaller features.

 • DO Inversion of Control (IoC) 🔄